Kenny Golladay Player Prop Bets for NFL Week 14 | New York vs. Los Angeles 12/12/2021

 Matchup vs. Los Angeles

-- Against the Chargers, Golladay racked up 117 receiving yards in his single career matchup, 76.5 more than his over/under for Sunday's game.
+- Golladay had 117 receiving yards per game in one career matchup against the Chargers, 76.5 more than his receiving yards prop bet over/under for Sunday's game (40.5).

-- Golladay caught a touchdown pass in that contest against the Chargers.
+- Golladay caught a touchdown pass in that matchup against the Chargers.

-- The 225.1 yards per game the Chargers are giving up through the air makes them the NFL's sixth-ranked pass defense.
+- The Chargers are allowing 225.1 passing yards per game this season, the NFL's sixth-ranked pass defense.

-- At 1.4 passing TDs allowed per game, the Chargers defense is ranked sixth in the NFL.
+- The Chargers have allowed 17 touchdowns through the air (1.4 per game).
+They are sixth in the league in that category.

 Recent Performances

-- In last week's game against the Dolphins, Golladay was targeted five times and recorded three catches for 37 yards.
+- In last week's matchup with the Dolphins, Golladay caught three passes for 37 yards while being targeted five times.

-- Golladay has collected 99 receiving yards (33.0 per game), reeling in seven passes on 14 targets during his last three games.
+- Over his last three outings, Golladay has caught seven passes for 99 yards.
+He was targeted 14 times, and averaged 33.0 yards per game.

 Golladay's New York Teammates